makethingshappy/IoTflow/README.md

 ## Installation & Quick Start

+For detailed installation & setup guides please review [`SETUP.md`](./SETUP.md)

+1. Clone or download this repository.
+2. Upload IoTflow Kernel MicroPython files to your MCU using Thonny IDE or other IDE's.
+3. Use IoTflow Forge to configure your desired configuration for your setup.
+4. Ensure your MQTT Broker is active and running within the same network.
-1. Install Node-RED on your Raspberry Pi, Linux host, or IoT gateway.
+5. Install Node-RED on your Raspberry Pi, Linux host, or IoT gateway.
-2. Clone or download this repository.
-3. Open Node-RED → **Import** → Select a file from `/Node-RED Examples/`.
+6. Open Node-RED → **Import** → Select a file from `/Node-RED Examples/`.
-4. Configure your MQTT broker details inside Node-RED.
+7. Configure your MQTT broker details inside Node-RED.
-5. Deploy the flow to begin automation.
+8. Deploy the flow to begin automation.

 IoTflow is intentionally lightweight and adapts to any existing MQTT + Node-RED stack.